 As human beings we are used to finding comfort in cloth, wrapping our bodies in it for both reassurance and protection.
 Equally, as makers of cloth we understand the importance of it being made through a graceful process, which recognises the deep significance and value of quality fabric in our lives.
 Cloth-making is an act of creation and, appropriately, it has been referred to historically as a metaphor for life.
 One such reference we revere is in Wade Davis’s One River, which describes the people of Kogi and their relationship with weaving:

-As they pass over the Earth, they weave a scared cloak over the Great Mother, each journey like a thread…Even a person’s thoughts are like threads.
+“As they pass over the Earth, they weave a sacred cloak over the Great Mother, each journey like a thread…Even a person’s thoughts are like threads.
 The act of spinning is the act of thinking.
-The cloth they weave and the clothes they wear become their thoughts.
-[Everything they do is conceived of as a fabric, and] everything begins and ends with the loom.
+The cloth they weave and the clothes they wear become their thoughts.”